 In the first series of notebooks, we show you how to extract those ESG initiatives from unstructured PDF documents using AI.
 And then bridge the gap between what a company says versus what a company does using alternative data.
 Applying that model on news analytics, on social media, to really bridge the gap, in a holistic view of an ESG practice for you to trust and act upon.

 This first notebook shows practitioners how to programmatically extract PDF documents, extract each and every single sentence, every single initiative, and apply natural language processing and AI to understand what those statements are all about.
 Using a vocabulary that is ESG specific with themes such as diversity and inclusion, code of conduct, supporting communities and green energy – the analysis is able to machine learn these themes and move away from lengthy and verbose commonly discussed policies to machine learning initiatives that helps us to summarize complex PDF documents into 24 machine learning policies that we can compare.
 We can also compare organizations side by side based on how much they disclose in each of those categories.

 If we take an example for a specific industry, or across your investments, or for your different competitors, or your different suppliers, we look at how much Company A says they’re valuing employees compared to Company B; how much more company C invested in renewable energy compared to company D and so on.
 This analytical framework helps better understand these organizations and how they differ in their ESG activities.

-WIth news and media analysis as a proxy, we show you how to extract each and every single article across the E, the S, and the G, and bring that real time view of ESG instead of waiting for year long CSR disclosures, This can be applied for every single business, large or medium companies, financial services or healthcare, and understanding the influence one business may have in another in a global market.
+WIth news and media analysis as a proxy, we show you how to extract each and every single article across the E, the S and the G, and bring that real-time view of ESG instead of waiting for year-long CSR disclosures.
+This can be applied for every single business, large or medium companies, financial services or healthcare, and understanding the influence one business may have on another in a global market.